joeitu/thesis_report/src/21__easy_token.md

  1. fetch token function
  1. the add_token function

-###### 1. the login
+###### 1. the `login` function

 The login function relies mainly on the Inrupt authentication library.
 Once called, it will redirect the user to their IDP.
 Once the user has been authenticated on its IDP ( usually using an email/password credential, but other methods can be used), the IDP redirects the user back to the sign-up page, which now benefits from a token stored in the browser local storage.
 The token can be used by Inrupt's client library to edit the user WebID document with authenticated CRUD action.

-###### 2. the fetch token function
+###### 2. the `fetch_token` function

 The fetch function's primary goal is to get the verification token.
 With the current state of SCS, the only way to get the verification token is to make a failed login attempt.
-After verifying that all the field of the sign-up form has been duly completed  the registration page will then check if an "oidcIssuerRegistrationToken" exist on the user WebID document.
+After verifying that all the field of the sign-up form has been duly completed,  the registration page will then check if an "oidcIssuerRegistrationToken" exist on the user WebID document.
 If not, and this is the case for each first sign-up attempt, SCS will return an error stipulating that a triple needs to be added to the WebID document with the token's value.
 <!-- {and if SCS config is set to token verification,} -->

 In other words, at the current stage of SCS, the only way to get the verification token is to fail a sign-up attempt.
 Therefore, two registration attempts are needed to register with a external verified WebID: a first one to get the token and a second one after the token has been added to the WebID document.

-###### 3. the add_token function
+###### 3. the `add_token` function

 After successfully logging in and getting the verification token, the `add_token` function has everything it needs to add the verification token to the user's WebID document.

 #### Description of the HTML user interface

 In the HTML part, we used the agile software development methodology.
 Therefore we went through a few iterations before achieving its final form.
 We first delivered a minimalistic prototype, producing short and incremental iterations.
-For each one, we would get face-to-face feedback with the "client" ( here, the client was represented by Maria Dimou, my CERN's supervisor ).
+For each one, we would get face-to-face feedback with the "client" ( here, the client was represented by Maria Dimou, CERN-Solid collaboration manager at CERN ).
 We asked the user to test the new feature on each iteration by creating an account with an external WebID.
 We will describe the first and final iteration of this agile process.

 <!-- TODO: add ref agile methodologies -->